vzhou842/victorzhou.com/content/posts/2019-02-22-properly-size-images.md

   Both images above are being displayed at a resolution of 232 x 130.
 </figcaption>

 Can you tell the difference between them without zooming in?
 I can't.
 The original image is 213 kB, but the resized one is only 66 kB.
 That's a savings of **147 kB**, or **69%**!
 The resized image is over **3x smaller**.
-This is especially impactful given the image's prominent location on the weather.com homepage.
+This is especially impactful given the image's prominent location on the weather.com homepage - it should load _fast_.

 >Note: I resize to 464 x 260 instead of 232 x 130 to [support Retina displays](https://www.danrodney.com/blog/retina-web-graphics-explained-1x-versus-2x-low-res-versus-hi-res/).